aktcope4066/semGroup18/use-cases/usecase08.md

 ### Primary Actor

-*A member of the organization.*
+*AGlobal Affairs Analyst in the organization.*

 ### Trigger

-*A request for a report of the top N most populated capital cities in the world is made by someone with access to the system.*
+*A request for a report of the top N most populated capital cities in the world is made by a Global Affairs Analyst.*

 ## MAIN SUCCESS SCENARIO

-1. The member requests the information from the system.
+1. The Global Affairs Analyst requests the information from the system.
 2. The system generates a report of compiled data of the top N most populated capital cities.
-3. The member reviews the complete report.
+3. The Analyst reviews the complete report.

 ## EXTENSIONS